wallisch/ChromaSwift/README.md

 You can also `import CChromaprint` to directly interact with Chromaprints C interface.
 Please refer to the official documentation for further information.

 *Note: To avoid licensing issues, CChromaprint has internal input resampling disabled and thus requires that input audio for the fingerprinter is already at the configured fingerprint sample rate.*

+### Licensing

+This package is distributed under the MIT license, see the LICENSE file for details.

+The chromaprint project by default includes resampling code from the ffmpeg library, which is licensed under LGPL 2.1.
+ChromaSwift however uses Apples AVFoundation for resampling and removes all ffmpeg code from the build, making the package fully MIT compliant.